Code-Institute-Submissions/conundrum/README.md

 - httpstatuses.com

 ##### The Code Institute slack forum
 - Reading about other student questions, answers and problems greatly helps.
+- Good constructive criticism about the scoring from students Jo Wings and Eventyret.